prathamesh7pute/Backbone.mongoose/README.md

 Backbone.mongoose
 =================

-Store Backbone Models and Collections to the MongoDB
+Store Backbone Models and Collections to the MongoDB with mongoosejs